Features of Insured Defence Income Protection Insurance For Self Employed policies:

 The National Average Salary is £26,621 per year

 The primary responsibility of a web designer designs user-friendly websites and web layouts for a variety of customers.
 They decide on the color scheme and theme, the content organization as well as interactive elements and other components to ensure that a website is user-friendly, simple to navigate, and pleasant to view.
 They design and code pages, and occasionally oversee security of a website as well.

 National Average Salary: £28.259 per year

 The primary responsibility of personal trainers is to help clients achieve their health and fitness goals.
 A personal trainer assesses the health and fitness of a client and determines the objectives for weight fitness, diet and exercise.
-He designs the client’s customized training programs, and then tracks their the progress of the client to ensure that they’re meeting their targets.
+He designs the client’s customized training programs and then tracks the progress of the client to ensure that they’re meeting their targets.

 Specific requirements: Personal trainers have to undergo professional training and educational courses to obtain certification, which allows them to be employed in fitness centers, gyms and other establishments that provide personalized training.
 Personal trainers who are independent can be certified in order to show their credentials to their clients.
 Personal trainers must be physically fit and be able to comprehend various methods, including stretching, cardiovascular exercises, as well as weight-lifting.

 10. Social media manager

 The National Average Salary is £31,036 per annum